durable power of attorney form california durable power of attorney form california

 • Specified Authority: The document allows the principal to detail financial or property matters the appointed agent can handle, such as managing bank accounts, real estate transactions, or bill payments.

-• Termination Conditions: The form typically remains valid until revoked explicitly, the principal’s death, or under certain termination terms outlined in the document.
+• Termination Conditions: The form typically remains valid until revoked explicitly, after the principal’s death, or under certain termination terms outlined in the document.

 • Flexible Execution: In California, both notarization and witness signatures can validate the form, although notarization is generally preferred.